 What is a webinar and how does it work?

 A webinar has different definitions based on who you ask.
 The primary common threads that run through every definition of a webinar are:

 - Audio and video communication from one or several “speakers”

 Some webinars may be fixed on the speaker, or they may cut between the speaker’s camera and shots of a slideshow or other presentation.
 Some webinars don’t show the speaker at all and are presented simply as narration or guided education over a set of slides or other preset images.
 More advanced ones even allow users or attendees to communicate with the speaker via audio, video, or an embedded live chat feature.

-Funny enough, the process of developing a long-form article like this and a webinar is pretty similar.
-A good long-form article requires structure, focus, and well-researched support for its key arguments or statements.
-It’s the same for webinars.
+The process of developing a webinar requires structure, focus, and well-researched support for its key arguments or statements.

 The type and structure of your webinar(s), and the way you interact with your audience, are entirely up to you.
 Different businesses and brands have different approaches to their presentations, and these approaches extend to the people who stand in for those brands in public—in this case, that’s you.
 We’ll cover some of the more common approaches in just a bit.

 But right now, you’re probably wondering: are webinars ever going to make me enough money to be worth all this effort?
 The answer is yes, but...

 Do webinars make money?